 A player may not be able to touch the net themselves, but the ball is still in play even if it hits the net.
 There are many instances of the ball being hit into the net and the players scrambling to try to keep the ball from landing on their side!
 For beach volleyball, you are able to cross the centerline underneath the net to retrieve a ball only if you do not interfere with your opponent.

-Since there are only two players on each team, no substitutions are allowed according to the International Federation of Volleyball.
+Since there are only two players on each team, no substitutions are allowed.
 Teams are allowed only one time-out per set and it must be called by the captain of the pair.
-This allows for players to catch their breath and strategize their play in order to try to win the set.
+This allows for players to catch their breath and strategize their next play to win the upcoming set.
 The timing of calling a timeout is important as it could slow the momentum of the game and give a team time to recollect themselves.

-A game of beach volleyball is won by the pair of two that first wins two sets.
+A game is won by the pair of two that first wins two sets.
 Each set goes to 21 points, except a third set.
 If there is a third set, that means it is currently a 1-1 tie, therefore the game is only played to 15 points.
-A set is only won if the leading team is winning by two or more points.
-For example, the score of a game is 21-20.
-Although one of the teams earned 21 points, they must continue playing because their lead is only one point.
+A set can only be won if the leading team is winning by two or more points.
+No winner until you are up by at least two points!